m-roberts/docker-raspberry-pi-os-lite/readme.md

 ## Tags

-Tags mirror the OS release date.
+Tags mirror the OS release date as defined by the [Foundation's download server](https://downloads.raspberrypi.org/operating-systems-categories.json).
 New versions are checked daily.

+Somewhat confusingly the Raspberry Pi OS download URLs includes two dates, so images are also tagged with the other date as `<date>-url`.

 ## Caveats